SEA CADETS

 Adventure Training

-Take part in exciting outdoor activities, from hiking and mountain biking to camping and obstacle courses.
-Adventure training encourages teamwork and resilience in challenging environments.
+Take part in exciting outdoor activities, including hiking, mountain biking, camping and obstacle courses.
+Adventure training builds resilience and encourages teamwork in challenging environments.
+It also helps cadets grow in confidence while developing leadership and problem-solving skills.

 Cadets are taught rifle handling skills and undertake range target shooting as part of a structured, supervised training programme that emphasises safe and responsible use.